 - Application Deadline: April 30, 2018

-- Course Level: Scholarships are available for pursuing full-time graduate degree programme.
+- Course Level: The studentships are available for pursuing full-time graduate degree programme.

-- Number of Scholarships: Ten to fifteen exceptional candidates of Tibetan descent will be selected to receive scholarship awards of up to US$10,000.
+- Number of Awards: Ten to fifteen exceptional candidates of Tibetan descent will be selected to receive Awards of up to US$10,000.

-- Scholarship can be taken in Europe/Australia/North America
+- The award can be taken in Europe/Australia/North America

 Eligible Countries: Tibetan students residing in India/Nepal are especially encouraged to apply.

 Applicants must have already been enrolled in or be accepted to a full-time graduate degree program at a university in Australia, Europe or the Americas.

 Applicants must show proof of Tibetan heritage and continuity of Dhanglang Chatrel (Green Book) contribution.

 Applicants are solely and directly responsible for obtaining the necessary visas to attend the university of their choice.